 The Manitoba Provincial Nominee Program (MPNP) is one of the only Canadian immigration programs to actively recruit newcomers abroad through its Strategic Recruitment initiatives.
 The new Manitoba Employer Direct Recruitment Pathway will on current Strategic Recruitment initiatives to target skilled workers overseas whose expertise is required in Manitoba.

 Potential candidates through this pathway work closely with a Manitoba-based employer to build their application, starting with an interview which takes place overseas.
 A job offer is required, along with further eligibility requirements (see below).
 However, the pathway does not have a points requirement to meet, and is not aligned with the federal Express Entry system.

 Potential candidates to the Manitoba Employer Direct Recruitment Pathway first need to be identified and recruited by a Manitoba employer, and then be invited to apply.

 The MPNP currently holds overseas recruitment events through the Strategic Recruitment initiative, which link employers with promising candidates around the world.
-While the format of these events may change with the overhaul of the category scheduled for November, 2018, it will still remain the case that anyone hoping to apply through this pathway will need to be interviewed by the MPNP and an eligible employer, and receive a Letter of Advice to Apply from the MPNP.
+While the format of these events may change with the introduction of the new Employer Recruitment pathway, it will still remain the case that anyone hoping to apply through this pathway will need to be interviewed by the MPNP and an eligible employer, and receive a Letter of Advice to Apply from the MPNP.